What is Rehypothecation?

 Some of the significant advantages of rehypothecation are as follows:

-- First, borrowers who allow lenders to reuse their assets as collateral in the rehypothecation arrangements are rewarded with a certain amount of rebate or a lower cost of borrowing.
+- Lenders reward borrowers who allow them to reuse their assets as collateral in rehypothecation arrangements by offering a certain amount of rebate or a lower cost of borrowing.
 This way, the borrowers can save money due to lower interest rates.

 - When banks and other financial institutions are in a liquidity crunch and require capital, rehypothecation can be a plausible option for access to capital.
 It can emerge as the savior in such an occasion.